-Internal Financial Control policy
+Financial Controls policy

 Whistle Blowing Policy

-Safeguarding Code of conduct policy
+Code of conduct policy

 Social Media and Internet Use Policy

-STEPWAY is committed to providing services which embrace diversity and that promote equality of opportunity.
+Equality Statement STEPWAY is committed to providing services which embrace diversity and that promote equality of opportunity.
 Everyone who accesses our services or works for us in a paid or voluntary capacity should be safe, empowered to play a part in promoting their own welfare and that of others and able to live a life free from abuse.
-This applies to all, regardless of age, gender, ethnicity, disability, sexuality or belief.
+This applies to all, regardless of age, gender, ethnicity, disability, sexuality, or belief.